OpenDataology/LicenseGPT/README.md

 The accuracy of the judgment gradually increased from 0% to 39.3%, and now it has reached an accuracy of 52.8%.

 # Future Work
-In Version 2,we plan to do this things:
+In next stage,we plan to do this things:
 - [ ] Use different large legal models and try multiple instruction fine-tuning techniques to improve accuracy;
 - [ ] Use multiple methods to build data sets, collect more data, clean and expand data sets;